Marquette, Michigan: Climate

 The climate is a hemiboreal humid continental (Köppen: Dfb) with four distinct seasons that are strongly moderated by Lake Superior and is located in Plant Hardiness zone 5b.
 Narrative below is based on chart below, reflecting 1991-2020 climate normals.
 Winters are long and cold with a January average of 18.5 °F. Winter temperatures are slightly warmer than inland locations at a similar latitude due to the release of the heat stored by the lake, which moderates the climate.
 On average, there are 11.6 days annually where the minimum temperature reaches 0 °F and 73 days with a maximum at or below freezing, including a majority of days during meteorological winter (December thru February).

 Being located in the snowbelt region, Marquette receives a significant amount of snowfall during the winter months, mostly from lake-effect snow.
 Because Lake Superior rarely freezes over completely, this enables lake effect snow to persist throughout winter, making Marquette the third snowiest location in the contiguous United States as reported by the National Oceanic and Atmospheric Administration with an average annual snowfall of 149.1 in.
 The snow depth in winter usually exceeds 10 in.
-Marquette is the city with the deepest snow depths with a population of more than 20,000 in the US (and one of the largest in North America outside the western Cordillera or eastern Canada), as temperatures remain low throughout the winter and cold, dry air is intercepted by the Great Lakes.
+Marquette is the city with the deepest snow depths with a population of more than 20,000 in the United States (and one of the largest in North America outside the western Cordillera or eastern Canada), as temperatures remain low throughout the winter and cold, dry air is intercepted by the Great Lakes.

-The warmest months, July and August, each average 66.2 °F, showing somewhat of a seasonal lag.
+The warmest months, July and August, each average 66.2 °F, showing somewhat of a seasonal lag, with August averaging slightly warmer than July.
 The surrounding lake cools summertime temperatures and as a result, temperatures above 90 °F are rare, with only 3.4 days per year.
 Spring and fall are transitional seasons that are generally mild though highly variable due to the alternation of air masses moving quickly.
 Spring is usually cooler than fall because the surrounding lake is slower to warm than the land, while in fall the lake releases heat, warming the area.

-Marquette receives 30.2 in of precipitation per year, which is fairly evenly distributed throughout the year, though September and October are the wettest months with February and March being the driest.
+Marquette receives 30.2 in of precipitation annually, which is fairly evenly distributed throughout the year, though September and October are the wettest months with February and March being the driest.
 The average window for morning freezes is October 15 thru May 7.
 The highest temperature ever recorded in Marquette was 108 °F on July 15, 1901, and the lowest was -33 °F on February 8, 1861.
 Marquette receives an average of 2,294 hours of sunshine per year or 51 percent of possible sunshine, ranging from a low of 29 percent in December to a high of 68 percent in July.